 This technical memorandum presents the methods and results of the risk assessment developed for the evaluation of accidents and malfunctions associated with the Jay Project (Project).
-The evaluation of accidents and malfunctions during construction, operation, and closure phases has been developed to fulfill the requirements of the Mackenzie Valley Review Board Terms of Reference EA1314-01 (July 17, 2014) for the Developer's Assessment Report (DAR) (Dominion Diamond 2014, Appendix 1A).
+This Revision 1 (Rev1) version of the technical memorandum supersedes the Rev 0 version issued on October 15, 2014.
+The evaluation of accidents and malfunctions during construction, operation, and closure phases has been developed to fulfill the requirements of the Mackenzie Valley Review Board Revised Terms of Reference EA1314-01 (July 17, 2014) for the Developer's Assessment Report (DAR) (Dominion Diamond 2014, Appendix 1A).